ysmood/nokit/readme.md

         but with some extra options:
         ```coffee
         {
-        	# It is not optional, String or Url Object.
+        	# String or Url Object.
         	url: String | Object

         	# Other than return `res` with `res.body`,return `body` directly.